flueke/mesytec-mvlc/extras/fribdaq/Readme.md

 where ```nscldaqroot``` is the top level directory of the FRIB/NSCLDAQ installation you want this to link against.
 The softare was tested with FRIB/NSCLDAQ version ```12.2```,  that is the minimum NSCLDAQ version it can be built with.

+#### Prerequisite packages.
+Building the fribdaq-readout program also requires the Tcl development package.

+*  For Debian based distributions  this is called tcl-dev
+*  I believe for RHEL and Fedora systems this is called tcl-devel.

+If you are using the FRIB containerized environment this will have been installed in the container image.

 ### Using fribdaq-readout